 Months of entry

-This project provides the opportunity for a student to become part of a vibrant, international team at The Open University working on the NOMAD spectrometer instrument on the European Space Agency’s ExoMars Trace Gas Orbiter mission scheduled for launch in 2016.
+This project provides the opportunity for a student to become part of a vibrant, international team at The Open University working on the NOMAD spectrometer instrument on the European Space Agency’s ExoMars Trace Gas Orbiter mission, which successfully launched in March 2016.

 - exploit data returned from the NOMAD-UVIS instrument.

 The project relates to the UVIS channel of the NOMAD instrument, an optical spectrometer led by The Open University to measure solar radiation travelling through the Martian atmosphere at UV and visible wavelengths, in order to detect and map the presence of ozone, dust and ice clouds in the atmosphere of Mars in unprecedented detail.